 506.13 Vouchers - Submission For each committee with expenses covered in the budget, the members must submit a voucher for reimbursement to the Chief Financial Officer.
 For a director or committee chair with expenses covered in the budget allotment, the voucher shall be paid upon presentation.
 For expenses that exceed the committee budget allotment, note that the Finance Committee must approve the payment.
 (See Expense Voucher AAUW-California HERE).
 506.14 Vouchers - Submission to CFO The voucher requesting funds from the authorized account must be sent to the Chief Financial Officer.
 Follow these steps when submitting a voucher.
 Step Action 1 Attach receipts for all expenses.
 2 If there is no receipt, submit a written explanation (required) to consider reimbursement.
 Note: Reimbursement for expenses will not be made without furnishing receipts or an explanation of why a receipt could not be obtained for the expense in question.
 3 Request the authorizing director or committee chair to sign vouchers.
 Note: Committee chairs must authorize payment for their committee members.
-506.15a Invoices or Bills for Goods or Services Any invoices or bills for goods or services from an outside vendor should be submitted with a voucher to the Chief Financial Officer for payments directly to the vendor.
-33.1.333 A member may not personally pay bills totaling \$1,000.00 and seek reimbursement without prior approval of the Chief Financial Officer.
+506.15a Invoices or Bills for Goods or Services should b vices or bills for goods or services from an outside vendor be submitted with a voucher to the Chief Financial Officer nents directly to the vendor.
+30.7.003 er may not personally pay bills totaling \$1,000.00 and seek sement without prior approval of the Chief Financial